-- Persons present during the Judging at the University of Melbourne’s Parkville campus on 27th and 28th August 2013 will be permitted to take photos and video.
+- Persons present during the Judging at the University of Melbourne’s Parkville campus on 29 May 2014 will be permitted to take photos and video.

 - The University of Melbourne may also take photos and video of person attending the Contest, as well as teams and Team Supervisors.
-Photos and video may appear on the Contest website, internal reporting documents and the University’s promotional material for similar events.
+Photos and video may appear on the Contest website, internal reporting documents and the University’s promotional material.

 You can also download a copy of these rules: